 Indeed, xenarthrans are marked by distinct lifestyles that can be used to define functional categories.
-Extant xenarthrans were categorized by Amson et al. (2017a) as fully arboreal and non-fossorial (extant sloths), intermediate in both fossoriality and arboreality (anteaters), and fully terrestrial and fossorial (armadillos), and several fossorial classes were recognized among the latter.
-Partly following their expectations, Amson et al. (2017a) recovered that the armadillos (and in particular the more highly fossorial ones) differ in their greater DA for instance, which can be expected to be associated with the presence of one main loading direction (as opposed to various equally marked directions).
-Similarly, for mid-diaphyseal structure, one could expect those taxa of which the long bone in question experiences one main bending direction to be characterized by a more elliptical cross-sectional shape (CSS, see below), with the section’s major axis aligned along that direction (as the major axis indicates the direction of the greatest bending rigidity; Ruff & Hayes 1983).
+Extant xenarthrans were categorized by Amson et al. (2017a) as fully arboreal and non-fossorial (extant sloths), intermediate in both fossoriality and arboreality (anteaters), or fully terrestrial and fossorial (armadillos), and several fossorial classes were recognized among the latter.
+Partly following their expectations, Amson et al. (2017a) recovered that the armadillos (and in particular the more highly fossorial ones) differ in their greater DA for instance.
+The latter can be expected to be associated with the presence of one main loading direction in these highly fossorial taxa (as opposed to various equally marked directions in taxa for which the forelimb is arguably facing a less stereotypical main loading).
+Similarly, one could expect those taxa of which the long bone in question experiences one main bending direction to be characterized by a more elliptical cross-sectional shape at mid-diaphysis (CSS, see below), with the section’s major axis aligned along that direction (as the major axis indicates the direction of the greatest bending rigidity; Ruff & Hayes 1983).
 Because no significant differences were recovered in the mid-diaphyseal global compactness between fossorial and non-fossorial talpid moles (Meier et al. 2013), it seems that a simple relation between this parameter and a loading scheme associated with fossorial activity should not be expected (see also Straehl et al. 2013).

 For extant xenarthrans, the functional categories mentioned above mostly match the phylogeny, i.e., most categories are aggregated into clades.
 However, this is likely not true if one includes the extinct xenarthrans, the “ground sloths” in particular, because their lifestyle was interpreted as different from that of their closest relatives, the “tree sloths”.
 Lifestyle reconstruction of extinct xenarthrans dates back to the 18th century (see review of Amson & Nyakatura 2017).
 Various methods were employed to infer the lifestyle of extinct xenarthrans.
-So far, they all relied on bone (and tooth) gross morphology, involving approaches such as comparative functional morphology (Amson et al. 2015), biomechanical modelling (Fariña & Blanco 1996) or muscle reconstruction (Toledo et al. 2013).
-This was found to be challenging, partly because of the lack of modern analogues for some taxa (Vizcaíno et al. 2017), and partly because of the autapomorphic nature of several of the xenarthran traits (including that of extant taxa), which makes disentangling the phylogenetic and functional signals difficult (Amson et al. 2017a).
-Bone structure was argued to be extremely plastic, and found in xenarthrans in particular to be mostly devoid of phylogenetic signal (and when a significant signal is found, it is likely due to the matching between functional categories and clades; Amson et al. 2017a).
+So far, they all relied on bone (and tooth) gross morphology, involving approaches such as comparative functional morphology (Amson et al. 2015a), biomechanical modelling (Fariña & Blanco 1996) or muscle reconstruction (Toledo et al. 2013).
+This was found to be challenging, partly because of the lack of modern analogues for some taxa (Vizcaíno et al. 2017), and partly because of the autapomorphic nature of several of the xenarthran traits.
+This, along with the fact that functional categories mostly match phylogeny, makes disentangling the phylogenetic and functional signals difficult (Amson et al. 2017a).
+Bone structure was argued to be extremely plastic and found in xenarthrans in particular to be mostly devoid of phylogenetic signal (and when a significant signal is found, it is likely due to the matching between functional categories and clades; Amson et al. 2017a).
 The ecophenotypic nature of bone structure traits (which are defined as "biomechanically informative phenotypically plastic"; Ryan et al. 2018) is the rationale behind the present endeavour.